Smriti-Prajapati/ParcelGo-Last_Mile_Delivery/README.md

 ## Database Schema

-The application uses PostgreSQL with Flyway migrations.
+ParcelGo uses PostgreSQL with Flyway for database migrations.

 The main entities include: